searchspring/snap/packages/snap-preact-components/src/components/Organisms/Autocomplete/readme.md

 ```

 ### store
-The required `store` prop contains a reference to the store.
+The required `store` prop specifies a reference to the store.

 ```jsx
 <Autocomplete store={controller.store} input={'#searchInput'} />